interTwin-eu/dcnios/docpage/docs/05.- Alterations/index.md

 # Alterations

-The subsection `alterations`, is located inside a Source element and changes the input data format.
+The `alterations` subsection, is located inside a Source element and changes the input data format.
 These alterations are applied as a descendent definition.
 These steps are helpful to be okay with the input Sources format and to re-use the Sources with no changes.